On discrete integrable equations with convex variational principles: Integrable circle patterns and (Q3)

-Assume now the circle pattern can be decomposed into two sets of circles, such that any two circles from one set have no points in common.
-Equivalently, $\cG_W$ is bipartite (so $V(\cG_W)=V_1 \dot{\cup} V_2$).
-Then there is a way to connect $(\textnormal{Q}3)$ with such circle patterns, due to the second reality conditions of $(\textnormal{Q}3)$ which differ to the previous ones by adding $\pi i$ to $X$ if $x \in V_2$.
-If we replace $X$ by $X+\pi i$ (or $Y$ by $Y+\pi i$) in (\ref{eq:connection_eucl}) or (\ref{eq:connection_hyp}), we have to replace $r_x$ by $-r_x$ (or $r_y$ by $-r_y$) and therefore $\theta_e$ by $-\theta_e^*$ such that $\exp(2i\phi_e^x)$ in Equations~(\ref{eq:phi_eucl}) and~(\ref{eq:phi_hyp}) remains the same.
-According to the end of Sections~\ref{sec:Q30} and~\ref{sec:Q31}, we obtain another correspondence between $(\textnormal{Q}3)$, now with labels $-\theta^*$ instead of $\theta$, and circle patterns with intersection angles $\theta$.
+Assume now that the circle pattern can be partitioned into two sets of circles such that any two circles from one set have no points in common.
+Equivalently, $\cG_W$ is bipartite.
+If we denote the decomposition by $V(\cG_W)=V_1 \dot{\cup} V_2$, there is another way to relate the discrete Laplace-type equations corresponding to $(\textnormal{Q}3)$ with such circle patterns.
+For this, we use the other reality condition that differs to the previous ones by subtracting $\pi i$ to $X$ if $x \in V_2$.
+If we replace $X$ by $X-\pi i$ (or $Y$ by $Y-\pi i$) in (\ref{eq:connection_eucl}) or (\ref{eq:connection_hyp}), we have to replace $r_x$ by $-r_x$ (or $r_y$ by $-r_y$).
+Now, $\exp(2i\phi_e^x)$ in Equations~(\ref{eq:phi_eucl}) and~(\ref{eq:phi_hyp}) then remains the same if we replace $\theta_e$ by $-\theta_e^*$.

+In Sections~\ref{sec:Q30} and~\ref{sec:Q31}, we have explained why the variational formulation of the discrete Laplace-type equation for the modified reality condition is essentially the same as for the original one.
+Consequently, we obtain another interpretation of the discrete Laplace-type equations corresponding to $(\textnormal{Q}3)$, now with labels $-\theta^*$ instead of $\theta$, and circle patterns with intersection angles $\theta$.